0rax/BerryOS/README.md

 To do so, BerryOS is bootstrapped from the same base as Raspberry Pi OS Lite with a reduced list of package installed by default and the following changes to the default configuration:

 - Addition of `cloud-init` to handle unattended provisioning at first boot
+- Addition of `netplan` to handle Wi-Fi configuration using `cloud-init`
 - `openssh` enabled by default
 - Serial console disabled by default
 - Bluetooth support not configured by default